dzeke/ColoradoRiverCoding/ModelMusings/README.md

 ### [Synchronous Model Guide](https://github.com/dzeke/ColoradoRiverCoding/blob/main/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md) (Help file)

 ## Overview
-**The purpose of the synchronous model in this Github repository is to provoke thought and discussion** about renegotiations of operations for Lake Powell and Lake Mead.
+**The purpose of the synchronous model in this Github repository is to provoke thought and discussion** about new operations for Lake Powell and Lake Mead.
 More specifically: how to convert a shrinking pie (lose-lose) water conflict -- our Colorado River basin becoming more arid -- into more positive processes for people and endangered fish?
 Links to existing Lake Powell and Lake Mead operations:

  * [2007 Interim Guidelines](https://www.usbr.gov/lc/region/programs/strategies/RecordofDecision.pdf).
  * [2019 Drought Contingency Plans](https://www.usbr.gov/dcp/finaldocs.html). **Both operations expire in 2026**.